tml21/libtml-java/doc/tml_intro.md

 <a name="howtouse"></a>
 ## How to use the library ##

 The libTML-java library provides access to the libtml-c low level functions through usage of the Java Native Interface (JNI).
 Two fundamental libraries are available.

-TML (The Missing Link) provides the messaging and network functions and SIDEX (Simple Data Exchange) provides the API to access message data.
+- TML (The Missing Link) provides the messaging and network functions.
+- SIDEX (Simple Data Exchange) provides the API to access message data.

 After installing the libraries, Java is able to load the native libraries at runtime.

 ~~~~{.java}
 //load the TML JNI libraries